 Ease of Use

-The Breeze earned an 8 of 10 for ease of use.
-This is the second easiest option to set up and take down in the review.
+The Breeze is one of the easiest options to set up and takedown in the review.
 It took us just over 8 minutes to set up the Breeze and just over 9 minutes with the bassinet.
 After multiple tests, we whittled that down to an average time of 2:22 minutes.

 This crib is easy to set up with one button (above left) and snapping the bassinet in place over the top rails if you plan to use it (above right).